 How is an application assessed?

-The assessment is conducted based on the afore-mentioned criteria and depending on how well the application has managed to convey the following:
+The assessment is mainly based on project participants’ opportunities for participation, as well as their cultural and artistic creativity.
+However, an overall assessment is conducted based on the afore-mentioned criteria and depending on how well the application has managed to convey the following:

 Involvement of children and young people